OpenLiberty/ci.maven/docs/generate-features.md

 #### generate-features
 ---

-**This goal modifies the source configuration directory of your application.** This goal has a runtime dependency on IBM WebSphere Application Server Migration Toolkit for Application Binaries, which is separately licensed under ILAN.
-Link to license: https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/license/wamt
+**This goal modifies the source configuration directory of your application.** This goal has a runtime dependency on IBM WebSphere Application Server Migration Toolkit for Application Binaries, which is separately licensed under  IBM License Agreement for Non-Warranted Programs.
+See license [here](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/license/wamt).

 Scan the class files of an application and create a new `generated-features.xml` Liberty configuration file within the source directory containing the features the application requires.